 - The pay is not the best either, and there isn’t really much of a “career ladder”

-Doing extra work is good if you’re an beginner actor trying to see how a film set works.
-By doing background work, you’ll get a chance to observe how professional actors, directors and the crew work on a film set.
+Doing extra work is good if you’re a beginner actor trying to see how a film set works.
+By doing background work, you’ll get a chance to observe how professional actors, directors and the crew work on a film set, what happens during a shoot and learn from it all.

 The pros of becoming an extra are: